 The benefits of goals and to-do lists

 Goals are a powerful way to focus your efforts and give yourself something to work toward.
-But just as important is the process of creating a plan for achieving them.
+But just as important is creating a plan for achieving them.

 Creating a to-do list